bougueil/erlang-redi/README.md

 end
 ```

-This service ensures that data hold by the cache are `fresh enough` (<= TTL) and ***doesn't garantee*** that data are still in sync with the underlying storage, but this is good enough for our use cases.
+This service ensures that data hold by the cache are `fresh enough` (<= TTL) and ***doesn't garantee*** that data before their TTL expiration are still in sync with the underlying storage, but this is good enough for our use cases.

 Redi is a gen_server that could be added to a supervision tree.